ZipCPU/fwmpy/README.md

 bench is exhaustive: you may not wish to run it on a 32x32 multiply, as it might take years.

+The repository also contains a third core, [slowmpy](rtl/slowmpy.v).
+This one isn't built by the coregen process above.
+Instead, it contains a multiplication implementation that is designed to be low logic, and hence trades logic for speed.
+It will take about N+2 clocks to multiply an N-bit number.

 # License

 This software, and the cores it generates, are licensed under the